enaeher/contrail/README.md

 - Inline functions and Java methods cannot be traced.

 ## Todo

-- Figure out how to handle var re-definition (currently Contrail can get confused about the trace state of vars in this case)

 - Improve `:report-before-fn` and `:report-after-fn` protocols so that the user doesn't need to know so much about Contrail internals to